sillycowvalley/Hopper/Source/Languages/TiggerC/Library.md

 #### Timing

+In Tigger C, time is represented using a 4-byte array, which serves as a timestamp in milliseconds.
+This allows tracking time since the system doesn't have a 32-bit integral type.
+Each function in this section that deals with time returns or accepts this 4-byte array format.

 - **`millis`**
-  - **Description**: Gets the current system tick count.
+  - **Description**: Gets the current system tick count as a 4-byte array representing milliseconds since system start.
   - **Prototype**:
     ```c
     func byte[] millis();
     ```
   - **Arguments**: None.
-  - **Return Value**: Byte array containing the current tick count.
+  - **Return Value**: 4-byte array containing the current tick count in milliseconds.

 - **`elapsedMillis`**
-  - **Description**: Calculates the elapsed milliseconds since the start.
+  - **Description**: Calculates the elapsed milliseconds since a given start time.
   - **Prototype**:
     ```c
     func word elapsedMillis(byte[] start);
     ```
   - **Arguments**:
-    - `start`: Byte array containing the start tick count.
+    - `start`: 4-byte array representing the start time.
-  - **Return Value**: Elapsed milliseconds since the start.
+  - **Return Value**: Elapsed milliseconds since the start time (as a `word`).

 - **`elapsedSeconds`**
-  - **Description**: Calculates the elapsed seconds since the start.
+  - **Description**: Calculates the elapsed seconds since a given start time.
   - **Prototype**:
     ```c
     func word elapsedSeconds(byte[] start);
     ```
   - **Arguments**:
-    - `start`: Byte array containing the start tick count.
+    - `start`: 4-byte array representing the start time.
-  - **Return Value**: Elapsed seconds since the start.
+  - **Return Value**: Elapsed seconds since the start time (as a `word`).

 - **`delay`**
   - **Description**: Delays execution for a specified number of milliseconds.